bspfsystems/SaferWater/CONTRIBUTING.md

 # Contributions, Support, and Issues for SaferWater

 Contributions to the project are welcome.
-SaferWater is a free and open source software project, created with the hopes that the community would find ways to improve it.
+SaferWater is a free and open source software project, made open source with the hopes that the community would find ways to improve it.

 ## Contributing